frenchie4111/frenchie4111.github.io/_posts/2019-01-26-Making-Mini-Dor-Sensors.md

 layout: post
 tags: Projects
 featured: true
+type: Project
 ---

 ## What, huh, why?

 Recently I have been really interested in learning about different types of mechanical manufacturing technologies, and I realized that silicone moulding is actually super easy to get started with at home.
 So, like I often do, I started looking for a project to justify learning/buying a bunch of new stuff.